GetSetAbhi/High-Level-System-Design/README.md

 # High-Level-System-Design
 ---

-I am referencing System Design Interview by Alex Xu Volume I and II for studying about System design.
+I am referencing System Design Interview by Alex Xu Volume I and II for studying System design.
 I felt that it just skims over some of the things without providing any justification.
 So to cover that part, I've created these notes which provide some additional information regarding some design choices which I felt were missing.